braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/dynamics_365_customer_insights.md

 # Dynamics 365 Customer Insights

-{:.subintro}
-[Dynamics 365 Customer Insights](https://dynamics.microsoft.com/en-gb/ai/customer-insights/) is a leading enterprise customer data platform that delivers personalized customer experiences with a 360-degree view of your customers.
+> [Dynamics 365 Customer Insights](https://dynamics.microsoft.com/en-gb/ai/customer-insights/) is a leading enterprise customer data platform that delivers personalized customer experiences with a 360-degree view of your customers.

 The Braze and Dynamics 365 Customer Insights integration allows you to export customer segments to Braze to use in campaigns or Canvases.